Teaching Philosophy Statement - © Heather McKee Hurwitz, Ph.D.

-Beyond the classroom, I bring students into doing research in actual field sites.
-We collaborate on research teams and learn skills together such as qualitative open coding in ATLAS.ti, content coding using Access and Excel, transcribing in-depth interviews, Endnote, grants management, paper archive management, and website archiving techniques.
-I have mentored seventeen undergraduate research assistants at UC Santa Barbara and five Barnard undergraduate research assistants.
-Also at Barnard, I developed Feminist Fieldtrips to build community and informally mentor students.
-We practice networking through immersion in feminist culture and politics in New York City.
-The trips include visiting Judy Chicago’s Dinner Party at the Brooklyn Museum and the U.S. Mission at the United Nations.
-By collaborating with students and gleaning insights from feminist research, I will continue to improve the ways I teach critical thinking and reflection, teamwork, and excellent writing.
+Beyond the classroom, I mentor students by bringing them “into the field” with me.
+Seventeen students at UCSB and ten at Barnard have gained hands-on research skills.
+I teach them qualitative open coding in ATLAS.ti, quantitative content coding using Access and Excel, transcribing in-depth interviews, Endnote, grants management, paper archive management, Internet research techniques, and more.
+Wielding more than a decade of research management skills, I mentor future researchers by collaborating with them in a research experience.
+Also, at Barnard, I developed Feminist Fieldtrips to informally mentor students and launch them into careers that use applied sociological skills.
+We practice networking and organizational analysis during immersion trips throughout the city from visiting Judy Chicago’s Dinner Party at the Brooklyn Museum to touring UN Women and the U.S. Mission at the United Nations.
+By remaining open to new teaching techniques, I will continue to improve the ways I inspire critical thinking and reflection, teamwork, and excellent writing.